Creating a plugin

 Click Share.
 A link is copied to your clipboard.
 You can share it with anyone who has access to view plugins in your Cortex workspace.

-As of April 2025, all new plugins use , available in beta.
+As of April 2025, all new plugins use .
 This package enables Cortex plugin developers to create plugins that share the look and feel of Cortex in an iframe.

 Cortex offers a with examples using react-plugin-ui